In all the cartoons Bugs Bunny and Elmer Fudd have been in together, there are three where Elmer wins.

 In an episode of Ben 10: Alien Force, Gwen tricks Charmcaster by summoning a mystical vortex that pulls her and her rock minions inside.
 One of the rock minions manages to hold on to a nearby pole with Charmcaster clinging on.
 But her one too many contemptuous insults results in an angry glare from the rock monster, who lets go of the pole, pulling it and Charmcaster into the portal as she screams in angry disbelief: "YOU DID THAT ON PURPOSE!"

-In the Batman: The Animated Series episode "Joker's Favor", one of The Joker's victims, a regular Joe Normal, apparently goes crazy and tries to blow both of them up with a bomb.
+In "Joker's Favor", one of The Joker's victims, a regular Joe Normal, apparently goes crazy and tries to blow both of them up with a bomb.
 His acting is so good that even Joker buys it and covers in fear behind Batman.
 And the best part?
 The bomb was fake.

 The same trope ultimately causes the death of the Animated Series Joker.
 As revealed in Batman Beyond: Return of the Joker, the Joker kidnapped Tim Drake, the second Robin, and subjected him to torture and a steady stream of mind-altering drugs.
 He molded him into a "Joker Junior" in order to hurt Batman, and, after gaining the upper hand on the Dark Knight, tossed a lethal trick gun to Robin.
 Instead of shooting Batman, Robin turned the gun on the Joker and killed him.